joeky888/dotfile/Software/Software.md

 * Built-in transaction and rollback for risky i/o operations
 * Hotfix without reinstalling the whole app
 * Use emojis in git commit message ✅ ❌
+* Display a emoji country flag for each comment of the user
 * Biometric Locking/Unlocking
 * Create a poll with pre-defined option for asking user experiences, instead of a piece of blank paper
 * Testing and short Documentation and Examples in Documentation